rust-lang/rfcs/text/0000-remove-char-toloweruppercase.md

 # Drawbacks

-The `CharExt` could be convenient in some cases, and removing them might be a loss.
+The `CharExt` methods could be convenient in some cases, and removing them might be a loss.
 However, e.g. `(c: char).to_lowercase()` can easily be replaced with `Some(c: char).iter().to_lowercase()`.